R-thinking/FowPlayerSearch/CRAWLER_SETUP.md

 6. **View results** in the table below
 7. **Export to CSV** if needed

-## Troubleshooting
+## 🔧 Troubleshooting

 ### Common Issues

-#### 1. API Status shows "Disconnected"
+1. **Port conflicts**:
-- Ensure Python API is running on port 5000
+   - Ensure Python API is running on port 5001
-- Check if port 5000 is already in use
+   - Check if port 5001 is already in use
-- Run `npm run dev:api` separately to see error messages

 #### 2. Chrome/ChromeDriver Issues
 ```bash